4lberto/goodwe-home-assistant-energy-dashboard/README.md

 # goodwe-home-assistant-energy-dashboard
 Sensors configuration in Home Assistant to display values in the Energy Dashboard

-* This is working for a Goodwe GW5048D-ES inverter with a Goodwe Lynx home u battery
+This is working for a Goodwe GW5048D-ES inverter with a Goodwe Lynx home u battery

-## Sensors creation
 Prerequisites:
-- Have the Goodwe Home Assistant extension installed and working, so all the inverter sensors are read correctly by Home Assitant.
+- Have the Goodwe Home Assistant integration installed and working, so all the inverter sensors are read correctly by Home Assitant.
 - Edit the configuration/configuration.yaml file and add the content of the file called "add_to_configuration.yaml"

+## 1. Sensors to transform from kW -> kWh

+Energy panel needs:
+- Sepparated sensors for buying and selling energy from the grid, and the same for the energy charged or discharged from the battery.
+Since Goodwe integration only provides 1 sensor for grid and other of battery with positive and negative values, it is neccesary to split them in two different sensors.
+- Sensors that provide data in kWh and not kW.
+This means that we have to use Riemann sum to incorporate the "h" to the kWh

+### 1.1.
+Split grid sensor into buy and sell + Split battery (if you have) into charge and discharge

+Just edit your configuration.yaml and add this:

 ```
 sensor: